 There are only 13 or so Dog n Suds still in existence, down from about 1,000 in the franchise’s heyday.
-Last summer Sally and I drove past the one in Richmond, Illinois and saw that it was open.
+Last summer my wife and I drove past the one in Richmond, Illinois and saw that it was open.
 We stopped for lunch, and I got to talking with the manager.
 He collects Dog n Suds stuff and had several glasses and bags on display.
 I asked if he had anything with the name on it that I could have, and he gave me a paper hat (below).
 The restaurant is basically just his hobby.
 His young niece and nephew were helping out, and I left them a huge tip.

 The experience brought back a lot of good memories, and I toyed with the idea of collecting Dog n Suds memorabilia and visiting the remaining restaurants.